emiliopaolini/emiliopaolini.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm currently a master Artificial Intelligence and Data Engineering student at University of Pisa.
+I'm a master Artificial Intelligence and Data Engineering student at University of Pisa.
+My interests include Data Mining, Machine Learning, Deep Learning and Cloud Computing.
+Open to any new opportunities, contact me!